-Possible Contributing Factors to ADHD
+Possible Factors Contributing to ADHD

-"Organic fruits and vegetables contain much less pesticides, so I would certainly advise getting those for children," says Bouchard.
+"Organic fruits and vegetables contain much less pesticides, so I would certainly advise purchasing those for children," says Bouchard.
 "National surveys have also shown that fruits and vegetables from farmers' markets contain less pesticides even if they're not organic.
 If you can buy local and from farmers' markets, that's a good way to go."